 These are legendary.
 In general, Chinese public loos are pretty unpleasant.
-They almost never have loo roll, so get used to taking packs of tissue with you, and may not have soap, so it's a good idea to carry hand sanitiser (available from the Lotus Centre).
+They almost never have loo roll, so get used to taking packs of tissue with you.
+They also may not have soap, so it's a good idea to carry hand sanitizer (available from the Lotus Centre, look for the Dettol bottles).

-The crouching toilet is allegedly more hygienic than our sit-down loos, which is a thought to comfort you as you try and maintain balance whilst avoiding all surrounding surfaces.
-Whether at home or out in about, try to remember not to flush toilet paper down the loo; plumbing here generally can't take it.
-That said, some of the newer flats, for example in Huaqing

-Jiayuan, are up to the task.
-Experience suggests that the same is not true of Dongshengyuan or Beida.
+The crouching toilet is allegedly more hygienic than our sit-down loos, which is a thought to comfort you as you try and maintain balance whilst avoiding all surrounding surfaces (enjoy the smell of the corridors in Beida's library...).
+Whether at home or out and about, try to remember not to flush toilet paper down the loo: plumbing here generally can't take it.
+That said, some of the newer flats, for example in Huaqing jiayuan, are up to the task.
+Experience suggests that the same is not true of Dongshengyuan (another potential housing complex) or Beida.
+If you are desperate for the sit down toilet experience, seek the toilets in Shaoyuan 7.
+You might even find toilet paper if you are lucky...